ryanrosello-og/playwright-redactor/README.md

 }
 ```

-The config file above will perform a full redaction whenever a regex is matched using the regexes defined in the `./regex_replacements.txt` file.
+The config file above will perform a full redaction whenever a regex is matched using the regexes defined in the array.
 It will also redact the environment variables listed in the `environment_variables` array.

 | Options  |          |
 | -------- | -------- |